-Founded in 1980, the Northampton Arts Council has an all-volunteer board, appointed by the Mayor, and staff, consisting of one part-time executive director, one part-time arts administrator, one event coordinator/consultant, and one student intern.
+Founded in 1980, the Northampton Arts Council has an all-volunteer board, appointed by the Mayor, and staff, consisting of one full-time executive director, one part-time arts events producer, and one student intern.

 News & Events